spiritlake/ares-simpleinventory-plugin/plugin/README.md

 `name:` 	Item name.
 This is display only and does NOT need to be in ruby-version titlecase.

 `desc:`		Item description.
 It's a good idea to enclose these in double quotes "Desc" to prevent any weirdness with the use of apostrophes in descriptions.
-Line breaks can be created with \n
+Line breaks can be created with `\n`.

 `available:` 	true/false 	- Is the item available for automatic purchase via item/buy?